Alipay for Foreigners in 2026: The Ultimate FAQ

 1. Do I need a Chinese phone number or Chinese bank account?

 No. This is the best news.
-As of 2025, you can sign up for Alipay using your own international phone number (e.g., from the US, UK, Singapore, etc.) and link your foreign credit or debit card directly.
+You can sign up for Alipay using your own international phone number (e.g., from the US, UK, Singapore, etc.) and link your foreign credit or debit card directly.
 No Chinese bank account is needed.

 2. Is using Alipay free for foreigners?